jasonacox/Build-OpenSSL-cURL/README.md

 ### Example Apps

-Example Xcode project "iOS Test App" is located in the examples folder.
+Example Xcode project "iOS Test App" is located in the example folder.
 This project builds an iPhone Objective C App using libcurl, openssl, and nghttp2 libraries.
 The app provides a simple single text field interface for URL input and produces a curl respone.

 ### Tree